sSelmann/Story_protocol/monitoring/story_metrics.md

 *cosmos_tx_msg__cosmos_staking_v1beta1_MsgUndelegate*

 Tracks the number of undelegation transactions initiated in the Cosmos staking module.
 Displays the total amount of tokens undelegated
-Value: number of undelegation transactions for the Cosmos staking module
+Value: number of undelegation transactions for the Cosmos staking module.
 ![image](https://github.com/user-attachments/assets/96a77a37-d53b-48da-8e07-346021d89719)

 ## Staking Queue Depth